-Obesity is a serious problem in cats which can lead to premature death.
-Sadly it is the most common nutritional disorder seen in cats.
+Feline obesity is a serious problem which is on the increase.
+Sadly it is the most common nutritional disorder seen in cats and a leading cause of premature death.
 Approximately 40% of cats in the USA are obese.

 Obesity in cats leads to a number of serious and health conditions in cats.

 Weight loss is something which requires close veterinary supervision.
 If it is done too quickly it can lead to hepatic lipidosis, which is life-threatening.
 Therefore NEVER attempt a weight reduction diet on your own.

 Your veterinarian will perform a physical examination of your cat.
 He/she will also want to run blood tests to rule out a medical cause of obesity such as an underactive thyroid (hypothyroid) and evaluate the overall health of your cat.